-- .2.3.1.4..
+- 2.3.1.3.2 The reasonable belief of imminent threat of further domestic violence, dating violence, or sexual assault or stalking, which would include threats from a third-party, such as a friend or family member of the perpetrator of the violence.
+This may be written observation by the housing or service provider; a letter or other documentation from a victim service provider, social worker, legal assistance provider, pastoral counselor, mental health provider, or other professional from whom the victim has sought assistance; current restraining order; recent court order or other court records; law enforcement report or records; communication records from the perpetrator of the violence or family members or friends of the perpetrator of the violence, including emails, voicemails, text messages, and social media posts; or a written certification by the program participant to whom the violence occurred or the head of household. - 2.3.1.4.
 Records of Annual Income.
-For each program participant who receives housing assistance where rent or an occupancy charge is paid by the program participant, the Contractor shall keep the following documentation of annual income: - 2.3.1.4.1.
-Income evaluation form specified by HUD and completed by the Contractor: - 2.3.1.4.2.
-Source documents, which may include the most recent wage statement, unemployment compensation statement, public benefits statement, and bank statements for the assets held by the program participant and income received before the date of the evaluation; and - 2.3.1.4.3.
-To the extent that source documents are unobtainable, a written statement by a relevant third party, which may include an employer or a government benefits administrator, or the written certification by the Contractor's intake staff of the oral verification by the relevant third party of the income the program participant received over the most recent period; or - 2.3.1.4.4.
+For each program participant who receives housing assistance where rent or an occupancy charge is paid by the program participant, the Contractor must keep the following documentation of annual income: - 2.3.1.4.1.
+Income evaluation form specified by HUD and completed by the Contractor; and - 2.3.1.4.2.
+Source documents (e.g., most recent wage statement, unemployment compensation statement, public benefits statement, bank statement) for the assets held by the program participant and income received before the date of the evaluation; - 2.3.1.4.3.
+To the extent that source documents are unobtainable, a written statement by a relevant third party (e.g., employer, government benefits administrator) or the written certification by the Contractor's intake staff of the oral verification by the relevant third party of the income the program participant received over the most recent period; or - 2.3.1.4.4.
 To the extent that source documents and third-party verification are unobtainable, the written certification by the program participant of the amount of income that the program participant is reasonably expected to receive over the three (3) month period following the evaluation. - 2.3.1.5.
-Program Participant Records, In addition to evidence of homelessness status or at-risk-of-homelessness status, as applicable, the Contractor shall keep records for each program participant that document: - 2.3.1.5.1.
-The services and assistance provided to that program participant, including evidence that the Contractor conducted an annual assessment of services for those program participants that remain in the program for more than a year and adjusted the service package accordingly, and including case management services as provided in 24 CFR 578.37(a)(1)(ii)(F); and - 2.3.1.5.2.
+Program Participant Records.
+In addition to evidence of homelessness status or at-risk-of-homelessness status, as applicable, the Contractor must keep records for each program participant that document:< - 2.3.1.5.1.
+The services and assistance provided to that program participant, including evidence that the Contractor has conducted an annual assessment of services for those program participants that remain in the program for more than a year and adjusted the service package accordingly, and including case management services as provided in 24 CFR 578.37(a)(1)(ii)(F); and - 2.3.1.5.2.
 Where applicable, compliance with the termination of assistance requirement in 24 CFR 578.91. - 2.3.1.6.
 Housing Standards.
-The Contractor shall retain documentation of compliance with the housing standards in 24 CFR 578.75(b), including inspection reports.
+The Contractor must retain documentation of compliance with the housing standards in 24 CFR 578.75(b), including inspection reports. - , 2.3.1.7.
+Services Provided.
+The Contractor must document the types of supportive services provided under the Contractor's program and the amounts spent on those services.
+The Contractor must keep documentation that these records were reviewed at least annually and that the service package offered to program participants was adjusted as necessary. - 2.4.
+The Contractor shall maintain records that document compliance with: - 2.4.1.
+The Organizational conflict-of-interest requirements in 24 CFR 578.95(c).